windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 >
 > - Both scopes have access to privileged APIs.
 > - The main window scope has window-specific APIs, such as `window` and `document`.
+> - Global variables are different.
+For example, `Zotero` is available in both scopes, but `ZoteroPane` is only available in the main window scope, as it is related to the DOM of the main window.
 > - The main window scope is recycled when the window is closed, while the plugin's sandbox scope is persistent until the plugin is unloaded.

 ## 2.6 Reader